mydos/pico-jonbeckett/README.md

 ### Notes

-* If you want to make a blog, create a folder within /content called "blog", and put your posts in it.
-For each post, use the template "post".
-Then make a content file in the root of /content with the template "blog", and it will list your posts.
+* If you want to make a blog, create a folder within /content, and put your posts in it (purely to keep them organised - they are actually picked up by the blog page by having dates).
+For each post, use the template "post", and make sure they have a date metadata property.
+Then make a content file in the root of /content with the template "blog", and it will list all pages it finds that have a date in their metadata, in reverse order.
 * The blog template has Disqus built-in.
 If you want to use it, add <code>$config["disqus"]="username";</code> to the config file, and use the "post" template for blog posts.
 * The base theme has Google Analytics built-in.
 If you want to use it, add <code>$config["google-analytics"]="property_id";</code> to the config file.
 * The theme is a very basic implementation of Bootstrap, which should serve as a good starting point for further development.
 It also makes use of the inheritance features of the Twig templating system built into Pico - so all pages are based on the "base" template, which is then appended to by "page", "post", "blog", and so on.